TinkerTools/poltype2/README.md

 * Be sure to install the conda environment (notebookenvironment.yml)
 * Activate the conda environment ``conda activate pymolenv``
 * Move protein-ligand complexed PDB to VisualizationNotebooks folder
-* Launch the jupyter notebook ``jupyter-notebook Protein-Ligand-Interactions.ipunb``
+* Launch the jupyter notebook ``jupyter-notebook Protein-Ligand-Interactions.ipynb``
 * Input your complexed PDB name into variable ``ligandreceptorfilename``
 * Run the cell and the output from BINANA interaction profiler is shown.